Documentation

 - prepare-patch (rev)

-with a buffer object that contains the entire patch message and
+string; `:buffer' with a buffer object that contains the entire

-`:body-start' and `:body-end' demarcating what part of said
+patch message; `:body-start' and `:body-end' demarcating the part

 - clone (remote directory rev)